 What is Ready to Lead?

-Continuing Care: Ready to Lead (R2L) is a microcredential series designed for experienced frontline continuing care assistants (CCAs), residential care workers (RCWs) and licensed practical nurses (LPNs) to help them prepare for leadership roles in continuing care.
-The R2L program consists of 80 hours of professional development delivered over 32 weeks meaning participants only need to commit 2 to 3 hours per week to successfully complete the program.
-Microcredentials at the Mount are not for academic credit, but support the development of valuable skills and competencies relevant in the workplace.
+Continuing Care: Ready to Lead (R2L) is a microcredential series designed for experienced continuing care assistants (CCAs), licensed practical nurses (LPNs), and similar frontline continuing care professionals to help them prepare for leadership roles in continuing care.
+The R2L program consists of 90 hours of professional development delivered over 8 months meaning participants only need to commit 2 to 3 hours per week to successfully complete the program.
+Microcredentials at MSVU are not for academic credit, but support the development of valuable skills and competencies relevant in the workplace.
 R2L consists of the following six non-credit microcredentials:

 6-week module